webdevandshit/webdevandshit.github.io/_posts/2015-09-03-share-data-with-between-tabs-using-a-shared-web-worker.md

 The question is how do we communicate this fucking piece of information between tabs without using a persistence layer (db, cookies, localstorage).
 Shared web worker FTW!
-We will use a fucking mediator to notify all our listeners except the publisher, whenever this fucking token has changed.
+We will use a fucking mediator to notify all our listeners except the publisher (if the publisher is not excluded from the "to notify" everything will go tits up == infinite loop), whenever this fucking token has changed.

 ![alt text](/img/flow.png "Fucking flow diagram")